 Sagittarius Sun, Libra Moon: The Professor of Love and the High Priestess of Partnership, the Freewheeling Poet and the Freelancing Romantic, the Scholar with a Conscience and the Super Crusader of Social Justice

 Pair a broad minded, flame throwing nature of a Sagittarius Sun with the instincts for fairness, justice, and equliaty a of Libra Moon and you get a Sun/Moon pairing that is charismatic, boisterous, lively, vivid, and and profoundly concerned about large scale social problems.
-Quite the party animal, the textbook Sagittarius/Libra has enough social flair they can turn a 20 minute trip to the coffee ship into an adventure so joyously wide-ranging you’ll think you stepped into a George Clinton house party set inside a Ringling Brothers circus tent erected in the landing bay of an alien mother-ship on its way back from the tenth dimension bearing ancient artifacts, futuristic art, and enough stories to last multiple lifetimes.
+It’s also quite the party animal.
+The textbook Sagittarius/Libra has enough social flair they can turn a 20 minute trip to the coffee ship into an adventure so joyously wide-ranging you’ll think you stepped into a George Clinton house party set inside a Ringling Brothers circus tent erected in the landing bay of an alien mother-ship on its way back from the tenth dimension bearing ancient artifacts, futuristic art, and enough stories to last ten lifetimes.
 Astrologer Linda Goodman writes of this pairing’s capacity for raucous (Sagittarius) sociability (Libra):

 In Sagittarius and Libra, mental agility and verbal dexterity are blended in equal parts.
 Both are capable of being absolutely charming conversationalists, holding groups of people spellbound for hours.
 When [these two signs] get together, there’s seldom a still or a silent moment.
 They’ll talk away the hours with zest and vigor, exchanging pure enjoyment of all the mental activity.
 (Source)